 Welcome to Vancouver Living!

-Here, within the online component of our bimonthly print edition, we celebrate all of life’s luxuries— real estate, home décor, cuisine, automotive, boat, beauty or fashion-related—that this Lotus Land we call home has to offer.
+Here, within the online component of our bimonthly print edition, we celebrate all the best of Vancouver living— real estate, home décor, epicure, automotive, boats, beauty and fashion-related—that this Lotus Land we call home has to offer.

-Watch for regular articles from some of the city's best writers and local personalities including Terry David Mulligan who will be dishing on his favourite food and wine, travel expert Claire Newell who will tell us how to make your glamorous getaways easy and breezy, Vanhattan’s premiere socialite Fred Lee who will be hitting all the swish soirées, and much more!
-To round things off, local celebrities will be giving you a peek into their homes in our “Celeb Home” and “My Favourite Room” features.
+Watch for regular articles from some of the city's best writers and local personalities who will be dishing on their favourite food and wines, designs, and travel destinations while socialite Fred Lee will be hitting all of Vanhatten’s swish soirées!
+To round things off, local celebrities will be giving you a peek into their homes in our “Celeb Home” and “My Favourite Room” column.
 We hope you enjoy!

 A recognized travel expert in North America for over 24 years, Claire has visited over 65 countries (with many more on her bucket list).
 She’s the official Travel Expert for Global News, CKNW radio and the bestselling author of Travel Best Bets: An Insider’s Guide to Taking Your Best Trip Ever, has appeared multiple times on NBC’s TODAY Show, Fox News and CNN, and has been published in Success, Professional Woman, Reader’s Digest and Today’s Parent.
 When she’s not busy trotting the globe you can find Claire out boating, tucked away with a good book, or spending time with family, friends and of course, her eight-pound Chihuahua, Joey. @clairenewelltravel